xzel23/meja/README.md

 ### Version 2.0

-- Requires Java 11.
+- Meja requires Java 11 to compile and run.
 - Provides Jigsaw modules.
-However Apache POI is not yet fully modularised.
+However Apache POI is not yet fully modularised, so keep in mind when using jlink with meja.poi.
 - WorkbookFactory implementations can be loaded by `ServiceProvider.load()`.
+Loading is done automatically when using FileType.forPath(...).factory().
 - To run samples, run `./gradlew run` in the project directory